tsuibergsveryown/CryptoSentiment-Capstone/README.md

 With more time, I think using google trend 5 years with closing price 5 years of bitcoin can give us a better picture than 3 months.

 ### Conclusion & Recommendations
 The web-app that I built can be a valuable asset to regular retail investors like me to guide our assumption by providing numbers that are converted from the public's sentiment of a given cryptocurrency.
 This tool can be served to give investors a sense of reality and prevent us from making horrible financial investment decision.
 Regardless of what the bull market may appear to look like, in combination of what seemly are positive exposures on social media, the public sentiment of a given cryptocurrency does not, and should not, serve as a major reason of investment.
 Public sentiment should only be served as an additional insight.
 Given the weak correlation of social media posts and google trend, we cannot infer that social media (namely readdit posts) plays a significant role in driving up the prices of cryptocurrency during the COVID-19 pandemic.

 Predicting any time series event is exceptionally hard.
 In the case of predicting price of bitcoin, the best way is to use time series linear model to predict the price lag of yesterday, the day before yesterday, and the seasonal trend.
 Given that the model is performing at 99.5% for testing data, any other features I'm adding such as public sentiments are just adding noises.

 That being said, this tool should only be served as an additional insight to what the public is thinking, as well as doubling checking of your beliefs with realistic data and numbers (i.e. updating your beliefs).
 It is appearent that the public, sometimes, does not act based on what they post.

+From this project, I just proved myself (and many others) wrong that public sentiment on social media has little to do with the bull price movement we saw during the start of COVID-19 pandemic, regardless of what we naively believe in.

 ### Next Steps
 For next steps, I'd recommend to use 2 additional stocks to put as an additional insight to cryptocurrency price prediction.
 The 2 stocks are AMD and NVIDIA.
 These two stocks are semiconductor companies that make the semiconductors to use for coin mining.
 There are many more ideas to improve the workability, efficiency, and usefulness of this application from its current intial prototype.